RSE-Sheffield/RSE-Sheffield.github.io/_posts/2026-02-18-innovation-project.md

 mask invalid parent-child combinations during predictions.
 For instance, if the model confidently predicts that a text belongs to Section "A", the subsequent class predictions are constrained to only output classes that begin with "A" ( e.g., A01).
 This masking approach drastically reduces the effective label space (from 124 possible classes down to just the relevant ones for that section), cutting through the noise and improving the signal-to-noise ratio.
+The end-to-end workflow is demonstrated in Figure 2.

 The model was fine-tuned to minimise a weighted combination of binary cross-entropy losses across the two hierarchical levels with respect to the frequency of IPC labels.
 To handle the computational load of the 110-million parameter model,